ofajs/ofa-v4-docs/docs/en/api/instance/root.md

 ## Elements Inside Shadow DOM

-Because the elements inside a component are isolated from the external environment, the `root` attribute of the elements inside the shadow node is the shadow root node.
+Because the elements inside a component are isolated from the external environment, the `root` property of the elements inside the shadow node is the shadow root node.

 <comp-viewer comp-name="test-root">